PlatformerTeam/mad/README.md

       "scale" : 1,
       "delta_x" : 0,
       "delta_y" : 20
-    } // You can add other decoration
+    } // You can add other decorations
   }
   "hero" : {
     "source" : "hero",